DIRECTORS AND MANAGERS

 DOLF BREDENKAMP

-Manager and Head of Technical Services (Africa)
+Director and Head of Technical Services – IMS Africa

-Dolf obtained his MSc degree in Electrical and Electronic Engineering from the University of Stellenbosch (South Africa), where he focussed on control systems, mathematical modelling of systems and embedded systems.
+Dolf obtained his MSc degree in Electrical and Electronic Engineering from the University of Stellenbosch (South Africa), where he focussed on control systems, mathematical modelling of systems, and embedded systems.

 He joined ISSI in 2006 as part of the System Engineering team, applying his interests in modern communication technologies, as well as digital and analogue electronics.
-He was involved in high-level and detail design of hardware and firmware for the IMS seismic data acquisition and supporting systems.
+He was involved in high-level and detailed design of hardware and firmware for the IMS seismic data acquisition and supporting systems.
 Since 2014, Dolf has been responsible for IMS Africa’s Manufacturing and Technical Services division.